loadsmart/culture/practices/README.md

 ### Terminology

-Use meaningful names and concepts.
+Use meaningful names and concepts in variables, functions and classes.
-Domain-related terms help in understanding.
+Domain-related terms help in understanding the code.

 ### Abstraction